Saashiv-Valjee/TechStocks/readme.md

 ---

 ### Phase 2: Signal Construction
-- [ ] Define simple alpha signals:
+- [x] Define simple alpha signals:
   - Go long Nvidia if its 10-day return z-score > AMD & TSMC
   - Go long Nvidia if it outperforms SOXX by > 1.5%
+    - Completed, this strategy isn't very good to be honest, but it works as some dummy strategy for now...

-- [ ] Construct signal time series for backtesting
+- [x] Construct signal time series for backtesting
+  - Completed.
+This is just the daily close data I am currently using...
 ---

 ### Phase 3: Backtest and Evaluation